mlabonne/llm-course/README.md

 This roadmap was inspired by the excellent [DevOps Roadmap](https://github.com/milanm/DevOps-Roadmap) from Milan Milanović and Romano Roth.

-Special thanks to André Frade for his input and review of the first draft of this roadmap.
+Special thanks to Thomas Thelen for motivating me to create a roadmap, and André Frade for his input and review of the first draft.

 *Disclaimer: I am not affiliated with any sources listed here.*